Remember Me: Seven Intriguing Renaissance Portraits

 The portrait of a lady with hair up has the exact same size (56.5 × 42.5 cm) as the portrait of the lady with hair down.
 Moreover, they were both painted in watercolor on fine canvas.
 Hence scholars suggest that these two portraits must have been meant as a pair.

 The woman with her hair done up is representing the opposite values and attitude of the first, slightly introverted girl.
 She looks the spectator daringly in the eye, wearing an open dress meant for dancing and in her hand we can see Artemisia abrotanum (or lad’s love, southernwood) which is a flowering plant that was thought to have an aphrodisiac effect.
 We can thus presume that the sitter is of marriageable age.

 It is suggested that this pair represents two portraits of the same woman in two stages of her life: before and after puberty.2

-This exquisite portrait by Hans Memling comes from the collection of the Royal Museum of Fine Arts in Antwerp, which has been under a massive renovation project for many years now with a planned reopening date in September 2022.
+This exquisite portrait by Hans Memling came from the collection of the Royal Museum of Fine Arts in Antwerp, which has been under a massive renovation project for many years and has just recently reopened.

 The man depicted here is Bernardo Bembo, a Venetian humanist who commissioned his portrait from Bruges’ most desired portrait painter while he was an envoy at the court of Charles the Bold in Flanders from 1471 to 1474.
 Bembo’s facial expression is calm and sophisticated, gazing somewhere in the distance but showing an antique coin in his hand directed at the viewer.
 The coin depicts Emperor Nero, which stands for an attribute for the erudite collector.3 Although the portrait may at first seem to be Italian in style, the meticulous precision and distinctive vivid colors betray its Northern origin.